-I would often wonder if I had been better; if I had done things that were more pleasing, would things have turned out differently?
-When I got married I resolved to pour all of myself into our marriage.
-To give it my very best and to love with my whole heart so I would never have to wonder, “what if I had just…”
+I would often wonder, if I had been better, or if I had done things that were more pleasing, would things have turned out differently?
+So when I got married I resolved to pour all of myself into our marriage.
+I was going to give it my very best and to love with my whole heart so I would never have to wonder, “what if I had just…”

-I would think, “The Bible says God is like a good father who would never give the child He loves something bad when she was asking for something good.
-He would never give her a stone when she asked for bread, for instance.”
-I would think, “I’ve spent so much time asking God for a healthy marriage that honors Him and brings glory to Him…it sort of felt like God was giving me the proverbial stone!
+I would think about how the Bible says God is like a good father who would never give the child He loves something bad when she was asking for something good.
+How it says He would never give her a stone when she asked for bread, for instance.
+Then I would think about all the time I had spent asking God for a healthy marriage that honors Him and brings glory to Him, and suddenly it sort of felt like God was giving me the proverbial stone!

-For more months than I would like to admit I wallowed down in the depths of that pit.
-I read my Bible and found passages like Jeremiah 29:11 – you know, the one about God knowing the plans He has for us and those plans being to prosper us and not to harm us?
-Anyhow, I would read verses like that and think, “Liar.
-(I know, right?
-I should have been afraid for my life!
+For more months than I would like to admit I wallowed as I read my Bible, finding passages like Jeremiah 29:11, (you know, the one about God’s plans for us being to prosper and not to harm us?) and as I read them I would think, “Liar.
+(Yeah, I called God a liar and I’m still here!
 I’m so thankful I serve a God who is patient with me, and who is faithful even when I am not!)
 How is this prospering me?
 This is harming me!
 Your plans for me are harming me.
 There is no future and no hope for my marriage, You are a liar!”

+If you think I felt unlovable before, I REALLY felt unlovable after talking to God like that!
 I have never been more miserable in all my life than I was during those terrible months!

-Despite the fact that I was questioning everything and acting like an obstinate child, (throwing a tantrum, and facing off with my Daddy) I never stopped reading the Bible during that time.
+However, despite the fact that I was questioning everything and acting like an obstinate child, (throwing a tantrum, and facing off with my Daddy) I never stopped reading the Bible during that time.
 In fact, I don’t know if I’ve ever spent more time in the Word than I did during those months.
 I found myself in Job one day, considering what had happened there.

 Job did nothing wrong.
 In fact, the Bible says he was blameless!
 I’m certainly not blameless, but I found the phrasing comforting.
 The terrible things that happened to Job weren’t because there was something lacking in Job.
 In fact, it was quite the opposite.
 God allowed Job to face the trials that he endured BECAUSE he was so righteous.
 It was to prove that his faith was not circumstantial.
 To prove that Job believed God because of who God is, not because of what God had given him.
-It takes big faith to stand firm in the midst of trials like that and God had confidence in Job – the child that he loved.
+It takes big faith to stand firm in the midst of trials like that and God had confidence in Job – the child He LOVED!